primordialocean/diffusion-chronometry-plagioclase/README.md

 The easiest way to install third-party libraries is by running `pip install --user $(library_name)`.

 ## Usage
 - To execute the calculation, the input compositional data should be analysed at equal intervals.
-If your data is non-equal intervals, `interpolate.py` can convert to equal intervals by using linear interpolation.
+If your data is non-equal intervals, `interpolation.py` can convert to equal intervals by using linear interpolation.
+- run `preprocessor.py` (optional)
-- run `main.py`
+- run `diffmodel.py`
-- run `plot.py`
+- run `plotter.py`

 ## References
 - Bindeman, I., Davis, A., Drake, M., 1998.
 Ion microprobe study of plagioclase-basalt partition experiments at natural concentration levels of trace elements.
 Geochimica et Cosmochimica Acta, 62, 1175-1193. https://doi.org/10.1016/S0016-7037(98)00047-7